-A conviction for statutory rape, also known as rape and abuse of a child, has serious consequences, including the possibility of a life prison sentence.
-Additionally, a convicted statutory rapist will be required to register as a sex offender and may, after trial, be indefinitely committed to a “treatment center.”Elements of Statutory Rape
+A conviction for statutory rape, also known as rape and abuse of a child, often leads to a prison sentence.
+Anyone convicted of statutory rape will also be required to register as a sex offender.
+In some cases, indefinite commitment to a treatment center will be the result of a conviction after trial.

 In order to convict a defendant of statutory rape, the Commonwealth must prove beyond a reasonable doubt that:

 - The defendant had either natural or unnatural sexual intercourse with the alleged victim;